nieoh/LearningTensorFlow/README.md

 The TensorFlow tutorials are surprisingly helpful: https://www.tensorflow.org/versions/r0.10/tutorials

-colah's blog set my standards for machine learning blogs a bit too high.
-Regardless, the posts are awesome: http://colah.github.io/
+The best of the best.
+Fun to read and very well written.
+Discovering colah's blog earlier on in this journey set my expectations for ml blogs too high.
+However, I still forgive them because they are awesome: http://colah.github.io/

 Kaparthy's blog posts: http://karpathy.github.io/